cunybpl/nycet_pnp/src/content/calculation_methodologies/pump-motors-energy-consumption.md

 <p class="equation">$DaysPerYear =$ 365.24</p>
 <p class="equation">$P =$ Measured pump power, kW</p>

-### Variable-speed, variable-volume pump energy calculator
+### Variable-speed, variable-volume pump energy calculations

 This calculation tool is for VFD-controlled pumps that are operated at speeds proportional to the heating/cooling load as represented by proxy with OAT.
 Measured input data include average hourly power draw (kW) as measured by a DENT data logging power logger, and the average hourly OAT as measured by a temperature/RH logger.